-A real time audio feedback system that gives the user audible information whilst in freefall or under canopy, allowing them maximise their chosen attribute such as glide ratio or speed.
+A real-time audio feedback system that gives the user audible information whilst in freefall or under canopy, allowing them to maximise their chosen attribute such as glide ratio or speed.

 The FLYSIGHT helps to reduce learning process.
 This tiny and unobtrusive electronic device gives you the opportunity to adjust and learn whilst in freefall or under canopy.
 Compare the change of a given input against what you normally do and listen for the audio feedback to see how much (or less) effective it is.

 If you're lucky enough to have a teammate or friend that's willing to pay and fly relative to you then you've got a great (although expensive in the long term) reference tool for trying out new body positions or techniques under canopy.
 If you don't, then the chances are that your only previous method of debriefing was to look at a GPS log after the jump has concluded - not the most effective method of debriefing or learning.